nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * `Duplicated flash card ... found in flashlingo.json`: Duplicate combination of word and translation is found in the data file.
 * `Invalid flash card ... with invalid ... found in flashlingo.json`: Flash card with invalid word/translation, level or review date found.

+### Enhancement 4: Renaming `reveal` command to reduce ambiguity

+**Feature Flaw**
+Currently, the `reveal` command is used to reveal or hide the translation of the flash card.
+However, it may be ambiguous to users as they may think that the command is used to reveal the word itself.

+**Proposed Enhancement**
+Renaming the `reveal` command to `flip` to reduce ambiguity.

 --------------------------------------------------------------------------------------------------------------------